Yoga and Tantra: How the Practice of Yogasana Aids Tantric Worship

 siddhy-asiddhyoḥ samo bhūtvā samatvaṁ yoga uchyate”Translation:

-Be steadfast in your duties, O Arjuna, abandoning attachment to success and failure.
+Be in a sustained state of continuous equipoise while performing all your daily duties, O Arjuna, abandoning attachment to success and failure.
 This balance—Samatva—is Yoga.

 Forms of Yoga: A Journey Through Time